tourkaman/PDC-support-web/documents/starting/get_research_time/get_research_time.rst

 .. centered::
    *It is easy to become a user at PDC, just follow these instructions.*

-.. intro research time is TA, you need one, why
 Before running on PDC, users must belong to at least one Time Allocation.